leewheel/mod-ollama-chat/README.md

 - **Random Chatter:**
   Bots can periodically initiate random, environment-based chat when a real player is nearby.
 This feature adds an extra layer of immersion to the game world.

+- **Chat Memory (Conversation History):**
+  Bots now have configurable short-term chat memory.
+Recent conversations between each player and bot are stored and included as context in every LLM prompt, giving responses better context and continuity.

+  Bots now recall your recent interactions—responses will reflect the last several lines of chat with each player.

 - **Blacklist for Playerbot Commands:**
   A configurable blacklist prevents bots from responding to chat messages that start with common playerbot command prefixes, ensuring that administrative commands are not inadvertently processed.
 Additional commands can be appended via the configuration.